 Kelner said those political views are espoused in 2021 as well, even during events and riots where Jewish people are not physically harmed.

-This notion Jewish-Americans are not white has been a confusing idea for the Jewish community since the 1800s.
+The notion that Jewish-Americans are not white has been a confusing idea for the Jewish community since the 1800s, he said.
 When Jewish people first immigrated to the United States, they were not considered to be ‘white’ in this country.
 But they also were not considered ‘Black.’
 Jim Crow laws did not apply to Jewish people, but there were other ways in which they were oppressed.
 There were quotas against Jewish people at certain universities, as well as ‘No Dogs, No Jews’ signs at certain businesses.
 It was this in-betweenness that Kelner said causes confusion with one’s identity.

 It is because of this perceived role of “oppressor” Kelner said the political left also displays anti-Semitism at times.
 Kelner said that the far left tries to marginalize the Anti-Defamation League because they see Jewish people as ‘white oppressors.’